 Mangrove planting has generated diverse benefits, such as mitigating global warming, preserving biodiversity and contributing to the development of local economies, communities and human resources.
 However, articulating the specific economic value created by this project had proved difficult.
 In recent years, however, there have been advances in the methods used by specialists to assess the value of the blessings of nature, such as biodiversity and ecosystem services.
 At the same time, companies' initiatives to assess the value of projects to create social value have been attracting attention.
-In step with this trend, Tokio Marine & Nichido commissioned Mitsubishi Research Institute, Inc. to undertake a survey and make assessments based on internationally recognized methods, including the Millennium Ecosystem Assessment and Economics of Ecosystems and Biodiversity.
+In step with this trend, Tokio Marine & Nichido commissioned Mitsubishi Research Institute, Inc. to undertake a survey and make assessments based on internationally recognized methods, including the Millennium Ecosystem Assessment and Economics of Ecosystems and Biodiversity (TEEB), which were developed through international initiatives related to ecosystems and biodiversity.
 The results of provisional calculations show that the total economic value created by the Mangrove Planting Project from April 1999, when the company started planting, to March 2019 totaled 118.5 billion yen.

-Improvement of the lives of local residents
+· Improvement of the lives of local residents